 ACU engineering students will have the opportunity not only to partner with physics majors on research at national laboratories such as FermiLab and Brookhaven, but they will now have dedicated space for their own unique projects.

-Along with improving the academic quality for ACU’s engineering program, a new facility dedicated to the needs of engineering and physics students, adjacent to the Halbert-Walling Research, will enhance the spirit of Christ-centered community the university works hard to cultivate on campus.
+Along with improving the academic quality for ACU’s engineering program, a new facility dedicated to the needs of engineering and physics students, adjacent to the Halbert-Walling Research Center, will enhance the spirit of Christ-centered community the university works hard to cultivate on campus.

-Estimated cost for the project is $5 million.
-Crews will begin work in the summer of 2014, with an expected opening date in August.
+Crews began work in the summer of 2014, with an expected opening date before Christmas.

 “With a new science facility, ACU will build a premier engineering program to match the premier physics program for which this department has long been known.”